 For example, if you give your dog a lot of time exercising with his toys or playing with his favorite toys, this will distract him from going near the wood trim and chewing on it too much.

-You can try dog chewing deterrents to prevent your dog from chewing on wood.
+You can try dog chewing deterrents along with bitter taste deterrent sprays to prevent your dog from chewing on wood.

 The reason why it’s so effective is that dogs have a hard time resisting the taste of apples, which they may find sweet.

 The reason why peppermint oil used to be so effective is because of the way it works.
 Dogs cannot stand the smell of peppermint, and this is why it can work as an excellent dog chew deterrent as well.

 Animals have sour stomachs, and they see this as being harmful to them, so they are trying to figure out how to get rid of any scent that could damage their lungs.

 This is why they tend to shy away from things that they find weird or different, which is why peppermint oil and bitter sprays tend to work very well as a dog chew deterrent against the wood.

 This dog chew deterrent is a powder that dogs hate the smell of it.
 It’s very effective, and it contains no sugar, so it’s safe for animals and humans.